As of 31/05/20 all authors are still with LH&G.

 The person whose name is recorded in the Register of Patents as the grantee of a patent.

-The right to a patent for an invention which is made in the performance of a contract of employment or in the execution of a commissioned work is deemed to accrue to the employer or the person who commissioned the work, with exceptions.
+The right to a patent for an invention which is made in the performance of a contract of employment or in the execution of a commissioned work is deemed to accrue to the employer or the person who commissioned the work, unless provided otherwise in said contract of employment or contract for execution of work.

 The person who succeeds in the application for a certificate for a Utility Innovation.

-The right to a certificate for a utility innovation which is made in the performance of a contract of employment or in the execution of a commissioned work is deemed to accrue to the employer or the person who commissioned the work, with exceptions.
+The right to a certificate for a utility innovation for a utility innovation which is made in the performance of a contract of employment or in the execution of a commissioned work is deemed to accrue to the employer or the person who commissioned the work, unless provided otherwise in said contract of employment or contract for execution of work.

 Jointly to the producers carrying on their activity in the geographical area specified in the Register.